Policy Number: 4-31

 Sick Leave Calculation Example for a Part-time Employee

 Part-time employees will earn sick leave in proportion to the percentage of time worked.
-Here's the calculations for a 20-hour-per-week employee in regards to sick leave accrual:
+The calculations for a 20-hour-per-week employee in regards to sick leave accrual is shown below:

 Seventy-two hours of sick leave is accrued at 6.0 hours per month or 1.5 days (4-hour days) per month.